samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - It uses a password-independent memory access pattern, making it resistant to cache-timing attacks.
 This property is especially relevant in cloud computing environments where multiple users can share the same physical machine.
 - It is easy to implement whilst being fast enough for real-world use.

 Unfortunately, the paper did not fully specify the algorithm nor provide guidance on parameters.
-Therefore, this document aims to rectify the situation based on existing interoperable implementations, real-world password hashing guidance, and research since the paper.
+Furthermore, the algorithm was not designed with key derivation in mind and had multiple variants.

+This document rectifies these issues by specifying an encoding, preventing canonicalization attacks, fixing the modulo bias, making delta a constant, treating Balloon and Balloon-M as one algorithm, and adding support for key derivation.

 # Conventions and Definitions